karllark/dust_attenuation/docs/dust_attenuation/model_flavors.rst

 N09: modified Calzetti law from Noll et al. 2009
 ------------------------------------------------

-Noll+09 first introduced a modified version of the Calzetti 2000 law, allowing for a varying slope and the presence of a UV bump.
+Noll+09 first introduced a modified version of the `C00` law, allowing for a varying slope and the presence of a UV bump.

 Example `N09` models showing variation in slopes.